zywang624/CVEX/README.md

 2024-09-13 14:03:41,858 - CRITICAL - [windows] VM windows timed out.
 Please wait until the VM is started and then re-start CVEX with the '-k' parameter.
 ```

 In this case we need to wait until the VM is up and the OS is aready.
 For example, use the VirtualBox GUI.
-As soon as the OS fully loads, re-run CVEX the parameter `-k`.
+As soon as the OS fully loads, re-run CVEX with `-k`.
 With this parameter CVEX uses the VMs that are already running:
 ```
 $ python3 -m cvex -c CVE-000000-00 -k
 2024-09-13 14:25:18,880 - INFO - [router] Retrieving status of router...